- 27 Nov 2012

 No Margin, No Mission?
 A Field Experiment on Incentives for Pro-Social Tasks

-Executive Summary — Organizations from large corporations to NGOs use a range of nonfinancial performance rewards to motivate their employees, and these rewards are highly valued.
+Overview — Organizations from large corporations to NGOs use a range of nonfinancial performance rewards to motivate their employees, and these rewards are highly valued.
 While theory has suggested mechanisms through which nonfinancial incentives can elicit employee effort, evidence on the mechanisms, and on their effectiveness relative to financial incentives, remains scarce.
 This paper helps to fill this gap by providing evidence from a collaboration with a public health organization based in Lusaka, Zambia, that recruits and trains hairdressers and barbers to sell condoms in their shops.
 This setting is representative of many health delivery programs in developing countries where embedded community agents are called upon to deliver services and products, but finding an effective way to motivate them remains a significant challenge.
 Findings show the effectiveness of financial and nonfinancial rewards for increasing sales of condoms.
 Agents who are offered nonfinancial rewards ("stars" in this setting) exert more effort than either those offered financial margins or those offered volunteer contracts.
 Key concepts include:

 - Nonfinancial rewards can motivate agents in settings where there are limits to the use of financial incentives.